-- An average of at least a 3.50 on previous master's degree work and - A minimum composite score of 750 on the verbal and quantitative sub sections of the Graduate Record Exam (GRE) or 350 on the Miller Analogy Test (MAT) - 4.
+- An average of at least a 3.50 on previous master's degree work and - A minimum composite score of 750 (taken prior to July 2012) on the verbal and quantitative subsections of the Graduate Record Exam or 285 (verbal and quantitative- taken after July 2012).
+The Miller's Analogy Test score of 350 is also accepted. - 4.
 Have completed at least two years of successful teaching experience (as indicated by the verification form. - 5.
 Complete and file with the graduate admissions' office the proper application for admission to graduate school - 6.
 Complete the interview and writing components of the admission process. - 7.
 Submit vitae or resume.